-- When checking Desolation Row's job for success, the shootout has ended by the time you make the check, so any bullets gained or lost during the shootout no longer apply.
-For example, a dude who was Blood Cursed during the shootout will no longer have the -2 bullets applied. - > Only the leader gets 2 bounty, and you gain ghost rock equal to the leader's bullets only.
+- ➤ When checking Desolation Row's job for success, the shootout has ended by the time you make the check, so any bullets gained or lost during the shootout no longer apply.
+For example, a dude who was Blood Cursed during the shootout will no longer have the -2 bullets applied. - > Only the leader gets 2 bounty, and you gain ghost rock equal to the leader's bullets only. - Control points granted to your dudes by this outfit are not considered permanent control points.
+Since these control points are granted by meeting a condition (having 4 or more bounty), the condition is checked after every play, and should one of your dudes with 4 or more bounty have their bounty drop below 4, they would lose the control point.